 Learn how to better think and act as a public speaker by preparing the presenting speeches.
 Application of content and self-assessment are principle learning strategies in this introductory course.
-The messagecreation process stresses thinking broadly and deeply about the subject.
+The message-creation process stresses thinking broadly and deeply about the subject.
 The delivery approach emphasizes interactive skills and attitudes.
-Oral Communications credit.
 (F, SP, SU, OF, OSP, OSU)